People get better at catching deepfakes with practice, research says

 The proliferation of deepfakes — AI-generated videos and pictures of events that never happened — has prompted academics and lawmakers to call for countermeasures, lest they degrade trust in democratic institutions and enable attacks by foreign adversaries.
 But researchers at the MIT Media Lab and the Center for Humans and Machines at the Max Planck Institute of Human Development imply those fears might be overblown.

 In a newly published paper (“Human detection of machine manipulated media“) on the preprint server Arxiv.org, a team of scientists detail an experiment designed to measure people’s ability to discern machine-manipulated media.
 They report that, when participants were tasked with guessing which out of a pair of images had been edited with AI that disappeared objects, folks generally learned to detect fake photos quickly when provided feedback on their detection attempts.
-After only ten, most increased their rating accuracy by over ten percentage points.
+After only 10 pairs, most increased their rating accuracy by over 10 percentage points.

 “Today, an AI model can produce photorealistic manipulations nearly instantaneously, which magnifies the potential scale of misinformation.
 This growing capability calls for understanding individuals’ abilities to differentiate between real and fake content,” wrote the coauthors.
 “Our study provides initial evidence that human ability to detect fake, machine-generated content may increase alongside the prevalence of such media online.”